jddamore/HL7-Task-Force-Examples/C-CDAR2.1/CCD_Parent_Document_Replace/readme.md

-Approval Status: Not Yet Approved
+Approval Status: Task Force approved on May 4, 2017

 SDWG: Not yet reviewed